menpo/menpobench/README.md

 The test set is chosen from a standard list of test-sets that menpobench provides. menpobench will:

-1. Train an AAM and SDM on LFPW and iBUG using the 38 point markup and [dlib](http://dlib.net) object detector bounding boxes for initialization.
+1. Train an AAM and SDM on LFPW and iBUG using the 68 point iBUG face markup and [dlib](http://dlib.net) object detector bounding boxes for initialization.

-2. Evaluate both the AAM and SDM trained by testing on the LFPW test set, also using 38 points and dlib object detection bounding boxes.
+2. Evaluate both the AAM and SDM trained by testing on the LFPW test set, also using 68 points and dlib object detection bounding boxes.

 3. Additionally evaluate against intraface.